littleant/cakephp-1.3.21/README.md

 - `JavascriptHelper->value()` has been renamed to `JavascriptHelper->jsonValue()`
 - `JsBaseEngineHelper->value()` has been renamed to `JsBaseEngineHelper->jsonValue()`

+### Renamed files
+One file had to be renamed:
+- "cake/libs/error.php" has been renamed to "cake/libs/error_handler.php": Change any `App::import('Core', 'Error')` to `App::import('Core', 'ErrorHandler')`

 ### Removed database drivers
 Two database drivers had to be removed:
 - "mysql" (replace with "mysqli")